SOLV-Code/Harvest-Strategy-Types/README.md

 The app displays different types of harvest strategy, and shows the implied targets at different levels of abundance.
 For example, if a stock is managed to a fixed exploitatiom rate target of 50%, what are the *implied* spawner and catch targets.

 Users can change the specifications for each type of harvest rule (e.g. set the fixed exploitation rate, or set the steps for a stepped ER rule) and vary the abundance estimate (e.g. median and lower/upper bounds on in-season run size estimate).

+### Planned Features

+The following additional features are planned:

+You can follow progress at [this thread](https://github.com/SOLV-Code/Harvest-Strategy-Types/issues/3).

+You can add feature requests at [this thread](https://github.com/SOLV-Code/Harvest-Strategy-Types/issues/11).